ibm-cloud-docs/dl/layer-2-layer-3.md

 ## Considerations for Layer-3 connections
 {: #layer-3-networks}

 For Layer-3 connections, for each virtual circuit, your service provider establishes a BGP session between {{site.data.keyword.cloud_notm}} XCRs and the provider's edge routers.
-You do not need to configure BGP with {{site.data.keyword.cloud_notm}} for your on-premises router because your service provider manages the BGP configuration to {{site.data.keyword.cloud_notm}}. **This means when you order Direct Link Connect via the IBM Portal, you need to populate the Layer 3 providers ASN for the BGP session, not your customer ASN**
+You do not need to configure BGP with {{site.data.keyword.cloud_notm}} for your on-premises router because your service provider manages the BGP configuration to {{site.data.keyword.cloud_notm}}.

+When you order {{site.data.keyword.dl_short}} Connect via the IBM Cloud console, you need to populate the Layer-3 providers ASN for the BGP session, not your customer ASN.
+{: important}

 * Layer-3 IP VPN or AVPN networks enable "any-to-any" connectivity.
 * Layer-3 networks require the network service provider to maintain a BGP session between the enterprise and {{site.data.keyword.cloud_notm}}.